 Fried Onion Burger

 There’s a smash burger and then there’s a Smash burger with a capital S. You can find the latter at the excellent new Wynwood pop-up, Ted’s Burgers.
 They’re operating out of J. Wakefield on Saturdays at 2pm and Sundays at noon until sold out.
-When we recently stopped by, we ordered the fried onion burger, which comes with thin little sliced onions, American cheese, and a patty that looks like it’s been smashed by Hafþór Júlíus Björnsson.
+When I recently stopped by, I ordered the fried onion burger, which comes with thin little sliced onions, American cheese, and a patty that looks like it’s been smashed by Hafþór Júlíus Björnsson.
 (He played The Mountain on Game of Thrones, in case you were about to Google that.)
 Everything about this was delicious, but particularly the incredibly thin, crispy edges of the smashed patty.
 And some more good news: Ted’s told us they’ll be sticking around for at least a few months.

 Smoked Turkey BLT

-River Oyster Bar is one of our favorite restaurants in Brickell.
+River Oyster Bar is one of my favorite restaurants in Brickell.
 It’s a consistently great seafood spot that is refreshingly casual and laid back compared to most of Brickell’s painfully upscale options.
 They recently opened back up in a new and bigger space just a few blocks away from their old location and, other than more tables and some outdoor seating, nothing’s changed.
-Everything we ate here was wonderful, but especially the scallop crudo, a plate of buttery slices of scallop with aesthetically pleasing dollops of lime, scotch bonnet, and avocado jam.
+Everything I ate here was wonderful, but especially the scallop crudo, a plate of buttery slices of scallop with aesthetically pleasing dollops of lime, scotch bonnet, and avocado jam.
 Long live River Oyster.

 N’duja, Salami, And Mozzarella Panini

-Zak The Baker recently started making donuts for Hanukkah and we so badly hope they stay on the menu because they’re some of the best donuts we’ve ever had - especially the dulce de leche and strawberry jelly.
+Zak The Baker recently started making donuts for Hanukkah and I so badly hope they stay on the menu because they’re some of the best donuts I’ve ever had - especially the dulce de leche and strawberry jelly.
 Like, you could wake up to discover that your roof is leaking, your car got towed, and your cat ate your favorite shirt - but if you also had one of these donuts for breakfast, you’d probably think, “You know what?
 Today wasn’t so bad.”
 That is the power of these donuts.
 They sell out quick on the weekends, so try to come during the week.

 Hallacas are perfect.
 So it makes sense that this Venezuelan dish of corn dough stuffed with any number of tasty things is normally eaten around the holidays, when we could all use something distracting and delicious.
 Hallaca-making is usually a family affair, but if you’re riding solo this year, go to La Latina.
 They’re selling delicious frozen hallacas that are super easy to prepare at home.
 Just boil them for 15 minutes, and savor the lack of screaming cousins in your kitchen.